Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 It is perfectly safe to feed tomatoes with the skin to your guinea pig.

-In fact, the skin contains the highest concentration of lycopene and other nutrients and antioxidants than the flesh of the tomato.
+In fact, the skin contains the highest concentration of lycopene and other antioxidants than the flesh of the tomato.

 How Often Can Guinea Pigs Eat Tomatoes?